Noviern/x2/docs/reference/types/Uibounds.md

 ```
 > Aligns the UI bounds to the specified anchor point at the given coordinates.
 >
-> **Although this variant implicitly uses the parent of the current object,
+> **Warning:** Although this variant implicitly uses the parent of the current
-> `AddAnchor(anchor, parentId, x, y)` is usually recommended** because it makes
+> object, `AddAnchor(anchor, parentId, x, y)` is usually recommended because it
-> the anchor relationship explicit and much easier for future readers to
+> makes the anchor relationship explicit and much easier for future readers to
 > understand which object this UI element is actually anchored to.
 >
 > @*param* `anchor` — Sets both the anchor point and anchor origin. (default: `"TOPLEFT"`)